violet-php/streaming-json-encoder/README.md

 ## Credits ##

-This library is copyright 2016 - 2017 to Riikka Kalliomäki.
+This library is Copyright (c) 2017 Riikka Kalliomäki.

 See LICENSE for license and copying information.